Unleash Your Db2 Databases with PHP

 - By leveraging the web to make Db2 data available to a wider set of constituents, stakeholders, and customers.

-This blog explores different methods for creating web-based applications written in PHP that can work with your IBM i data and provide CRUD functionality.
+In this blog, you'll learn how to create web-based applications written in PHP that can work with your IBM i data and provide CRUD functionality.

 - Custom PHP scripts.